Rescue (a cappella group)

 Rescue is a Christian a cappella quartet of musical performers operating out of Gresham, OR.
 The group started as a quartet in 1997 consisting of Jason Overstreet, Jason McKenney, Chad Krober, and Matt Lusk and released their first album in 1999.
 Tim Storms, who set a Guinness World Record for the lowest note produced by a human in 2000, was a member of the group from 2001 until 2004.
-Currently, Overstreet is the only original member of the group.
-Overstreet continues to write, arrange and produce the group's repertoire and albums.
+Overstreet is the only original member of the band still today.
+The group's albums and repertoire are still written, arranged, and produced by Overstreet.